kelsonbatista/fall-detection-ai-project/README.md

 - To my family and fellow students.

-- To ICMC/USP, its faculty, and for the guidance of my advisor, Ph.D.
+- To ICMC/USP, professors, and for the guidance of my advisor, Ph.D.
 João E.S.
 Batista Neto.

 - To the open-source software community: Python, CVAT, Docker, Ultralytics YOLO, TensorFlow/Keras, OpenCV, and Albumentations.